namishkhanna/web_attack_detection_using_machine_learning/readme.md

 # Web Attack Detection Using Machine Learning :-
 This is a Web Attack Detection Website made using HTML, CSS, Django and Machine Learning Algorithm.

+# Note:
+Download Dataset in "/static/dataset/" Folder, Instructions given in that Directory.

 # How to Create Project in Django :-
 1. activate conda environment using 'activate ml'